Blog

 Potential Weaknesses:

-• Layer Dependency: It operates as a management plane on top of your existing clusters, adding a layer to your stack (though this is what provides the efficiency).
+• Layer Dependency: It operates as an orchestration management plane on top of your existing clusters, adding a layer to your stack (though this is exactly what provides the efficiency).

 2. Red Hat OpenShift